open-gpdb/gpdb/gpdb-doc/markdown/install_guide/env_var_ref.html.md

 ### <a id="topic14"></a>PGOPTIONS

-Sets additional configuration parameters for the Greenplum Database coordinator server.
+Sets additional configuration parameters for the Greenplum Database master server.

 ### <a id="topic15"></a>PGPORT

-The port number of the Greenplum Database server on the coordinator host.
+The port number of the Greenplum Database server on the master host.
 The default port is 5432.

 ### <a id="topic16"></a>PGUSER